graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 <a name="6.7-documentation"></a>
 ## 6.7 Documentation

-This directory contains the CLAMH User’s Guide in markdown and PDF formats (one of which you are reading now).
+This directory contains the CLAMH User’s Guide (which you are reading now).

+It also contains the SampleBrot code files that are used in the SampleBrot benchmark porting example in Section 12.5.

 ***